Repossession Agency License

 You may need other licenses as well, so make sure you check to find out everything that is required to start a business in your state.

 If you want to work as an employee for a repo agency, you need to be at least 18 years old and submit passport-quality photos, as well as your fingerprints for your background check.

-Make sure when you work in repo that you adhere to your state’s laws regarding the process for repossessing property, and keep your repossession agency license up to date at all times.
+Make sure when you work in the repo that you adhere to your state’s laws regarding the process for repossessing property and keep your repossession agency license up to date at all times.

 We'll Help You Discover Which Licenses and Permits You Need

 Being licensed by the agency shows your customers that you meet federal and state regulations for safety, cleanliness, and honesty, which helps them trust your business.